The top of the bill Executive Master for future finance leaders in the energy industry.

 13. Master thesis

-Sessions will take place at international locations and may include energy industry hubs such as Houston (USA), Doha (Qatar), Moscow (The Russian Federation) and Rio de Janeiro (Brazil).
-Several EMFC-EI sessions will take place at ‘Het Kasteel’ (The Castle) in Groningen.
+Sessions will take place at international locations and may include energy industry hubs such as Houston (USA), Doha (Qatar), Moscow (The Russian Federation), Rio de Janeiro (Brazil) and Groningen (The Netherlands).
 Visiting energy hubs profoundly adds to the understanding of the global ways of the industry.
 Site visits will enhance the true appreciations of issues across the value chain.

 The EMFC-EI degree is earned on the basis of successful completion of the 24-month programme.
 In addition to 60 course days, a substantial load of private study is required.
 During the off-campus periods you will stay in contact with lecturers, thesis coaches and participants via the internet and e-mail, while working on assignments and your thesis project.
 The on-off campus modular structure of this Executive Master programme allows you to maintain your home base and professional job while working towards an internationally recognised degree.